-In Spring 2016, the Center for Language and Culture (CLC) is offering self-directed study in American Sign Language (ASL), Level II (CLC 200).
+In Fall 2020, the Center for Language and Culture (CLC) is offering self-directed study in American Sign Language (ASL), Level I (WLC 100).

 Please read the information below before deciding whether to apply to take ASL.